piafle3005/group3/use-cases/use-case-32.md

 ### Preconditions

-Functionality of database.
+Functionality of database population information and reports.

 ### Success End Condition

-Data is available, and can therefore be used to generated reports on specific cities population information.
+Data is available, and can therefore be used to generate a report on the stated requirement.

 ### Failed End Condition

-Data is unavailable, and the organisation is unable to produce reports on specific cities population information.
+Data is unavailable, and the organisation/and or employee is unable to produce a report that satisfies the requirement.

 ### Primary Actor